Ayanmullick/PS.NetWasmAzCosmos/README.md

    ```pwsh
    dotnet serve --directory publish/wwwroot --port 5000
    ```
 2. Open `http://localhost:5000` in your browser.
-The `<pre>` element will display output from the recompiled PowerShell script (`Hello.ps1`), executed via the WebAssembly runtime.
+The page will display output from the recompiled inline PowerShell, executed via the WebAssembly runtime.

 ## Folder layout